About the author

 How long does an employer have to send a final check?

 Final check laws by state vary.
-In some states, you have until the next scheduled payday to pay terminated employees, while some make you pay them immediately.
+In some states, you have until the next scheduled payday to pay terminated employees, while in others you’ll need to pay them immediately.
 That's why we've compiled this list of last paycheck laws by state, to make it a handy tool for quick reference.

 Can final paychecks be directly deposited?